Alternatives for VA disability firms

 DimensionClioPete

-Primary jobPractice management, matters, billing, intake, documents, and firm operations.VA record ingestion, case workup, condition evidence, Gaps, Outputs, and attorney review.
+Primary jobPractice management, matters, billing, intake, documents, and firm operations.VA record ingestion, case operating layer, condition evidence, Gaps, Outputs, connected-tool context, and attorney review.

 Implementation shapeBroad operational platform that may touch many firm workflows.Start with one messy VA case and prove the workup gets cleaner.